 Based on your staff agreement you are expected to attend camp daily in-person.
-If you are unable to attend camp due to sickness or for any other reason, you must email Director Talia Derman at tderman@ramahday.com and attendance@ramahday.com prior to 7:00AM (so that alterative bus counselor and group counselor arrangements can be made).
+If you are unable to attend camp due to sickness or for any other reason, you must slack Transportation Coordinator Laura Sherman prior to 7:00AM (so that alterative bus counselor and group counselor arrangements can be made).